Salt & Wind Travel

 More Than 14 Essential Food And Wine Pairing Tips

-Yet, while we’ve discussed sustainable wine and our tips for holiday food and wine pairing, we’ve never shared a basic food and wine pairing guide.
-Until now.
-So, we’re sharing a food and wine pairing guide with a California slant in partnership with Discover California Wines
+Yet, while we’ve discussed sustainable wine and our tips for holiday food and wine pairing, we’ve never shared a basic food and wine pairing guide until now.
+We’re sharing a food and wine pairing guide with a California slant, in partnership with Discover California Wines

-This essential food and wine pairing guide covers everything from how to get started to classic pairings.
-And it even covers how to pair spring produce like artichokes and asparagus, some of the most challenging food and wine pairings of all!
+This essential food and wine pairing guide covers everything from getting started to classic pairings.
+And it even covers how to pair spring produce, such as artichokes and asparagus, which are among the most challenging food and wine pairings of all.

 Why Does Food And Wine Pairing Matter?

-Simply put, food and wine bring out the best in each other!
-A successful pairing is symbiotic; both flavors seem more saturated and complex than when consumed alone.
+Simply put, food and wine complement each other perfectly!
+A successful pairing is symbiotic; both flavors seem more vibrant and complex when consumed together than when consumed alone.
 Keep these three things in mind when doing a food and wine pairing:

 Think Of Wine As An Ingredient

 Remember, wine is just another ingredient in the mix of your meal.
-So, like a peppercorn cream sauce will add spice and creaminess to a steak, a wine can similarly add acidity, bitterness, or sweetness, depending on its style.
+Similarly, a peppercorn cream sauce will add spice and creaminess to a steak; a wine can similarly add acidity, bitterness, or sweetness, depending on its style.

 Learn Classic Pairing Rules, Then Break Them

-Some basic rules are worth mastering regarding food and wine pairing.
+Some basic rules are worth mastering when it comes to food and wine pairing.
 But, when it comes to specific pairings, while some are classic (see below), they aren’t the only option.

 Don’t Stress

 There are enough things to stress out about — don’t add food and wine pairing to the list.
-Head to a quality wine store to ask for help when in doubt.
+Visit a reputable wine store to ask for assistance when in doubt.

 Get Started Food And Wine Pairing